 Maryland is a wonderful and diverse community.
 Diversity is one of our core values and our campus is strengthened and enriched by people with disabilities.
 Accessibility is an approach to communication and engagement that recognizes the intersectional identities, experiences, and needs of our entire campus community.
 It goes beyond legal accommodations for students, staff and faculty with disabilities.
 We work towards making this a community where we each can bring our whole self to campus, where we each have the opportunity to thrive.
 We do this in three main ways: 1) by working towards building a strong community of people with disabilities on our campus, 2) by interrupting structural, attitudinal and institutional barriers that hinder equal access to university-sponsored programs and activities, and 3) by being a community that values all persons with disabilities as integral members of our campus community.
 We welcome you to our campus and we are thrilled you are part of our community!

 The Accessibility Hub was created in collaboration between the President’s Commission on Disability Issues, Accessibility and Disability Service, and the Office of Diversity & Inclusion.
 If you or your organization want to be included in this list please contact us at firstname.lastname@example.org.

-The disability-community listserv functions as way to build community around disability justice on campus for students, staff, and faculty.
-It disseminates information on about the programs, events, policies, and other elements of interest on campus and in the larger community.
-Email email@example.com if you would like to join the listserve.
+The disability-community listserv builds community around disability justice on campus for students, staff, and faculty.
+It disseminates information about the programs, events, policies, and other elements of interest on campus and in the larger community.
+Email email@example.com if you would like to join the listserv.